 When moving major appliances, customers are not aware that a simple favour of asking their movers to help them disconnect the appliances such as dishwashers, refrigerators and washing machines and to then reconnect at the new home would cost them additional fees.
 The reason behind this is because those are not part of the moving job description.
 I suggest to carefully read the fine print in the contract that you sign so you will know how much these charges are.

-If you want to save time and hassle from the influx of new things to do in your home, let the experts assemble your furniture.
+If you want to save time and hassle from the influx of new things to do in your home, let the experts assemble and move your furniture.

 Check if this is a service offered by your moving company and ask them for a quote.
 It’s easier to have people do the assembling and disabling of furniture such as book cases, beds, entertainment units, etc. so you can focus more on the bigger things around your new home.